gearsix/sunnyt/README.md

 Future
 ------

+- _should_ allow user to set coordinates and date parameters for requests
-- (should) Implement reverse geocoding to get the name of the location for the coordinates generated:
+- _could_ Implement reverse geocoding to get the name of the location for the coordinates generated:
 [Google Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/geocoding#ReverseGeocoding)
-- (could) Add a web interface to let users pick coordinates using a map.
+- _could_ Add a web interface
+  - An interactive map to allow users to select coordinates
+- _could_  Output useful data in a tidy .html file using a templating language like [mustache](https://mustache.github.io/)

 Authors
 -------